lcr/lcr.github.io/_posts/2019-05-28-javascript-in-markdown.md

 description: how to use JavaScript in Markdown documents
 ---

-Create a file `yourscript.js` in the site directory.
+Step1,create a file `yourscript.js` in the site directory.

-Then write the following code in the yaml of Markdown.
+Step2,add the following YAML front matter to the beginning of Markdown.

 ```text
 {% raw %}---